serge2051/SUAI-Navigation/README.md

 # SUAI_Navigation
-nabigation in the SUAI by Boris Sedov and Pakharev Serge.
+navigation in the SUAI by Boris Sedov and Pakharev Serge.